JouleDrive/joule-ecosystem-model/README.md

 * **Enhance Earth System Models (ESMs):**  We will integrate joule-based calculations into existing ESMs to improve their accuracy and predictive capabilities, allowing for a better understanding of the Earth's energy dynamics and the impact of human activities.
 * **Build an interactive platform:**  We will create a user-friendly platform to visualize and interact with the model, enabling users to explore different scenarios, understand energy flows, and contribute to the project's development.
 * **Develop a joule-backed cryptocurrency:** We will explore the creation of a cryptocurrency backed by energy (joules), potentially through renewable energy production or human energy expenditure.
-* **Communicate our findings:** We will publish our research findings in academic journals and create a multimedia book to share this vision with a wider audience.
+* **Communicate our findings:** We will publish our research findings in academic journals and create a joule dashboard that provides energy flow metrics and economic modeling based on joules.

 **Join the Journey:**